databricks/terraform-provider-databricks/docs/guides/gcp-authenticate-with-oidc.md

 ### Configure your service account and workload identity pool

 First, you need to create a service account and a workload identity pool.
 The pool is configured to allow clients using OIDC to assume the identity of the service account.
-The service account will be used to authenticate to Azure Databricks.
+The service account will be used to authenticate to Databricks on GCP.
 You can create a service account using the `google` Terraform provider.

 ```hcl
 provider "google" {